tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 	Curvy Generator:
 		[NEW] Added new CG module PathRelativeTranslation.
 It translates a Path relatively to it's direction, instead of relatively to the world as does the TRS Path module
 		[CHANGE] Volume Spots CG module: Extended the valid range of Position Offset's values to [-1,1].
 Now all the volume can be covered
 		[CHANGE] The "Delete Resource" button now results in an undoable action.
-The confirmation message was updated to reflect this change.
+The confirmation message was updated to reflect this change
 		[FIXED] Volume Spots CG module: crash when bounds are too small [FIXED] Shape Extrusion CG module: resetting the module do not reset its scaling multiplier curves [FIXED] TRS Path not transforming the Normals correctly